 This document evaluates various sampling strategies that can be used during the emergency phase to estimate the status of WASH services in refugee camps or settlements.
 The working paper presents the results of statistical analyses carried out on real data from Ethiopia.
 The objective of the study was to evaluate the suitability of different sampling approaches and sample sizes in an attempt at recommending the optimal approach during emergencies.

 - Tags: WASH Reporting.

 This document describes UNHCR’s methodology for conducting rapid WASH household assessments in refugee settings.

 This report is based on a desk-based review of secondary data, comprising published material as well as grey literature, supplemented with key informant interviews for programmes that lacked documentation.
 Section One summarises the current use of CBI in WASH programming.
 Section Two summarises the best practices and lessons learned including challenges faced, drawing on evidence from the project examples found.
 Section Three provides recommendations and best practice guidance for use of CBI in refugee settings.
 Section Four details existing tools and guidance.

 - Tags: Capacity Building, CASH Interventions, Cross Cutting, Cross Cutting, Cross Cutting, Cross Cutting, WASH Assessments, WASH Assessments, WASH Programme Management, and WASH Strategy Development.
-Languages: English, English, English, English, English, English, English, English, English, and English.
+Languages: English, English, English, English, English, English, English, English, English, English, and French.
 Organisations: UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
 Categories: WASH Operational Guidelines, WASH Operational Guidelines, WASH Operational Guidelines, WASH Policy Guidelines, WASH Policy Guidelines, WASH Research Documents, WASH Research Documents, and WASH Research Documents.